dylanballback/CubeSat_Attitude_Control/1DoF Prototype/README.md

 ### 2/25/22
 - Worked with Dr. White to derive EOM for our system and build a matlab model with a simulink PID.
-Discovered that our matlab model PID output is in Amps, so we derived an equation to covert Amp to Voltage for the motor, which required me to calulate the back EMF for the motor.
-[Python code that calulate motors back emf](https://github.com/dylanballback/CubeSat_Attitude_Control/blob/main/Software/Python/pwm_rpm_plot.py)
+Discovered that our matlab model PID output is in Amps, so we derived an equation to covert Amp to Voltage for the motor, which required me to calulate the back EMF for the motor. ([Python code that calulates motors back emf](https://github.com/dylanballback/CubeSat_Attitude_Control/blob/main/Software/Python/pwm_rpm_plot.py))